| |

 Cookies and Cream Overnight Oats

 They taste like dessert.
 Real dessert.
-But they’re built on rolled oats, Greek yogurt, chia seeds, and protein powder, which means they’re filling, balanced, and actually work for busy mornings.
+But they are built on rolled oats, Greek yogurt, chia seeds, and protein powder, which means they are filling, balanced, and actually work for busy mornings.
 No cooking, no mess, just stir, chill, and grab from the fridge.

-If you love overnight oats and grew up obsessed with cookies and cream anything, this one is going to be on repeat.
+If you love a good overnight oats recipe and grew up obsessed with cookies and cream anything, this one is going to be on repeat.
+It is right up there with my cosmic brownie overnight oats as one of the breakfasts I make week after week.

 Why You’ll Love These Cookies and Cream Overnight Oats